perfood/capacitor-google-fit/README.md

 ### Query for Weight

-To query for steps, you need to define the following Parameteres, also defined in QueryInput:
+To query for weight, you need to define the following Parameteres, also defined in QueryInput:

 ```
 startTime: Date;
 endTime: Date;
 ```

-The bucketSize and timeUnit will define in what chunks Google fit will deliver your data. an Example function to get Step Data in chunks of hours, looks like this:
+an example function to get Weight Data, looks like this:

 #### **`example.service.ts`**

 ```ts
 import { GoogleFit, SimpleData } from '@perfood/capacitor-google-fit';

 export class ExampleService {